joshdifabio/composed/README.md

 [![Code Quality](https://img.shields.io/scrutinizer/g/joshdifabio/composer-utils.svg?style=flat-square)](https://scrutinizer-ci.com/g/joshdifabio/composer-utils/)

-## Introduction

-This library provides a set of utility functions designed to help you parse your project's Composer configuration at runtime.
+This library provides a set of utility functions designed to help you parse your project's Composer configuration, and those of its dependencies, at runtime.

 ## Usage